Class of 2024

 I also love being outdoors and exploring nature.
 Although there aren't many mountains or national parks in the Midwest, I still enjoy kayaking, hiking, camping and sitting around a campfire with my Boy Scout troop or my friends.

-I am majoring in Biomedical Engineering.
-After taking a Philosophy seminar this semester, I might also be interested in taking more classes and minoring in Philosophy.
 Like many other students here, everything is up in the air still.
 Because of Covid, I haven't been able to fully take advantage of all the clubs that Duke has to offer.
 I am currently a part Duke Applied Machine Learning and Asian Students Alliance.
 After the pandemic, I hope to join Poker Club and Spoon Duke (a foodie group at Duke).

 Through the A.B. program, I have been able to form many close friends.
 Making friends in a pandemic is hard, so finding a community with people who are just as passionate as me helps keep me motivated.
 We've also had some very cool speakers talk to us over Zoom about self-imposed exceptions, Black music, culture, and resilience during the Civil Rights movement, and the criminal justice system.
 Also, having the financial freedom to allow me to explore Duke is a plus too.